rdsov/rdsov/README.md

 # Hey everyone 👋
-## I am Futureblur, a developer from Germany.
+## I am Futureblur, a Software Engineer and YouTuber.

 Currenty working on a game engine ⚙